Lorenz-Software/PLCSIM.UnitTest/PLCSIM.UnitTest.CommandLine/README.md

 > [!IMPORTANT]
 > To run in CI/CD pripeline or in any other unsupervised environment, access in TIA openess firewall must be granted by an administrator.
-> Can be done by manually choosing option to allow access during first run or by commandline option `allow`.
+> Can be done by manually choosing option to allow access during first run or by commandline option `whitelist`.

 ## System requirements